2006 Thai political party dissolution charges: Summary Verdict

 The Announcement of the Council for Democratic Reform No. 27 dated 30 September B.E.
 2549 provides that the revocation of election rights of party executives, for a five-year period following an order for a dissolution of a political party, is not a criminal penalty.
 Hence, the Announcement of the Council for Democratic Reform No. 27, Section 3 has a retroactive binding effect for this party dissolution case.

 The Tribunal concludes that the Democrat Party did not commit the act as had been accused, and hereby dismisses the case and request to dissolve the Democrat Party.

 The Prachatippatai Kao Na Party, however, did commit the act as had been accused, which is considered a violation of Article 66(2) and (3) of the Organic Act on Political Parties B.E.
 2541.
-The Tribunal, therefore, issue the order to dissolve the Prachatippatai Kao Na Party and withdraw the election rights of its 9 party executives for 5 years, in accordance with Announcement of the Council for Democratic Reform No. 27 (3).
+The Tribunal, therefore, issued the order to dissolve the Prachatippatai Kao Na Party and withdraw the election rights of its 9 party executives for 5 years, in accordance with Announcement of the Council for Democratic Reform No. 27 (3).

 Criticisms

 The verdict came not without criticisms.
-Although conducted independently, the trial was made in a time when the military junta, understandably hostile to the Thai Rak Thai, was staying in power.
+Although conducted independently, the trial was made at a time when the military junta, understandably hostile to the Thai Rak Thai, was staying in power.
 Furthermore, the constitutional judges, although consisting of high-profile judges renowned for their autonomy, were arbitrarily hand-picked by the military soon after they came to power.

 The introduction of Announcement No. 27 (Section 3) by the Council for Democratic Reform dated 30 September B.E.
 2549 (2006), was also a spot of criticism.
 Whether or not the Announcement can be applied retroactively to charges committed before the Announcement was enacted and enforced is controversial.

 On the one hand, it can be argued that the CDR's Announcement earned a law status at the time it was announced.
 On the other hand, however, making an act punishable as a crime when such an act was not an offense when committed—so-called ex post facto law—is, some argued, unjustifiable.
-This was reflected by the non-unanimous 6-3 vote in favour of the application of the Announcement.
+This was reflected by the non-unanimous 6-3 vote in favor of the application of the Announcement.
 Chief Judge Panya Thanomrod, voting against the use of Announcement No. 27 (Section 3), held that barring individuals from politics is a serious charge and that individuals have the right to know in advance any possible punishment they will receive as a result of conducting a particular action.